silverdaz/libcrypt4gh-keys/README.md

-# libcrypt4gh-keys
+# C library for Crypt4GH keys

-C library for Crypt4GH keys
+We borrow from [OpenSSH](https://github.com/openssh/openssh-portable) the part about SSH (ed25519) keys.